Budapestby VisitCity Guides

 Budapest cafés offer free WiFi, but security risks require caution when connecting

-• Hotels and accommodations
+• Hotels and places you're staying

 • Shopping malls and some public squares

-• Major tourist attractions
+• Major tourist spots

 Choosing the Best Option